fabianbaezdev/BrewdogProject/README.md

 * Coil - for image loading
 * Navigation Compose - for navigation between screens
 * Unit Testing - for data and domain layers
+* Instrumental Testing - For ui layer with Jetpack Compose

 ### **Recommendations for bigger projects**